The installation of septic tanks throughout the Shire is in accordance with the Environment Protection Authority (EPA) code of practice.

-Applications must be made to Council's Environmental Health Unit for permission to install or alter septic tanks or other domestic wastewater treatment systems.
-The Building Code requires that a permit to install a septic tank system be obtained prior to a building permit being issued.
+Applications must be made to Council for permission to install or alter septic tanks or other domestic wastewater treatment systems.

-Contact Council’s Planning Department to determine whether a planning permit is required for the proposed development.
-A septic tank permit cannot be issued until the planning permit is issued unless under unusual circumstances.
+Contact Council to determine whether a planning permit is required.
+A septic tank permit cannot usually be approved until the planning permit is issued.

-Contact either your relevant Water Authority if applicable (Central Highlands Water, Barwon Water, Western Water, Goulburn Murryay Water or Southern Rural Water) to find out if further conditions apply.
+Contact either your relevant water authority if applicable (Central Highlands Water, Barwon Water, Western Water, Goulburn Murray Water, or Southern Rural Water) to find out if further conditions apply.

-Submit the application form Application to install or alter a septic tank (PDF, 212.7 KB) and pay any relevant fees.
-Along with the application form you must also submit the following:
+Submit the application form and pay any relevant fees.
+Along with the application form, you must also submit a site plan.

 Council’s Environmental Health Unit recommends you ensure your LCA meets the requirements of these documents and taking this approach to ensure consistency in the quality of LCAs received.

-No installation work should be conducted without the “Permit to Install”.
-Before works begin the owner or the plumber should contact Council’s Environmental Health Unit to request a progress inspection at least 24 hours prior.
+- No installation work should be conducted without the “Permit to Install”.
+24 hours before works begin the owner or the plumber should contact Council’s Environmental Health Unit to request a progress inspection

 Domestic Wastewater Management Plan

-Council's Domestic Wastewater Management Plan (PDF, 8.82 MB), adopted in 2014, allows for better development of houses in regional areas where waterways may otherwise have excessively restricted growth.
+Council's Domestic Wastewater Management Plan (DWMP) allows for better development of houses in regional areas where waterways may otherwise have excessively restricted growth.